 Instructions

-- In a large mixing bowl, separate the egg yolks from the whites.
-Set the egg whites aside for later.
+- In a large mixing bowl, separate the egg yolks from the whites and set the egg whites aside.

-- To the egg yolks, add the lemon zest and lemon juice.
-Whisk until well combined.
+- Add the lemon zest and lemon juice to the egg yolks and whisk until well combined.

-- Pour the buttermilk into the egg mixture and whisk until everything is well combined.
+- Pour in the buttermilk and whisk until smooth.

-- Add the sugar and flour to the wet ingredients, whisking until smooth.
+- Add the sugar and flour to the wet mixture and whisk until no lumps remain.

-- Gently fold the beaten egg whites in three batches into the lemon batter until just combined.
-Be careful not to overmix, as this will deflate the egg whites and affect the texture of the cake.
+- Gently fold the egg whites into the lemon batter in three batches until just combined.

-- Pour the batter into the prepared ramekins, spreading it evenly.
+- Pour the batter evenly into the prepared ramekins.

-- Place the ramekins in a larger baking pan.
+- Place the ramekins into a large baking pan.

-- Carefully pour hot water into the baking pan until it reaches about halfway up the sides of the ramekins.
+- Pour hot water into the pan until it reaches halfway up the sides of the ramekins.

-- Dust the top of the cakes with powdered sugar before serving.
+- Dust the tops with powdered sugar before serving.

 Notes